Where is the Honors Program office and what are its hours?

 Most students begin working on their Honors thesis during their junior year, but the schedule varies from major to major.
 Students in the sciences should have confirmed a place in a lab by the start of their junior year while students in the humanities or social sciences might not begin their thesis until the fall of their senior year.
 Ideally, within the first two years you should begin to think about the general areas that interest you and strive to form relationships with faculty mentors.
-By the end of your sophomore year, you should complete a thesis preparation workshop and be narrowing down options for your thesis advisor.
+By the end of your sophomore year, you should be narrowing down options for your thesis advisor.

 How do I reserve space in the Honors Conference Room (ROWE/CUE 420)?